 The San Diego State University Police Department is seeking entry level police officer cadet applicants.
 Officers selected for this position will work in an environment with diverse populations which includes students, faculty and staff members and other community members.
 Applicants will demonstrate experience and or commitment to working effectively with individuals from diverse backgrounds and members of historically underrepresented groups.

-Initial review of applications will begin on Monday, May 6, 2019.
-The position will remain open until filled.
+The review of applications will begin on a as needed basis.
 The on line application should be completed in detail.
 Completion of the online application is required for consideration; a resume alone will not suffice.

 For more information on San Diego State University, please click here.